Honors Admissions Waitlist

 If you are not invited into Interdisciplinary Honors off the waitlist, there are other ways for you to participate in the UW Honors community:

-- Each spring quarter, we accept applications from current first year UW students and issue invitations to those who demonstrate interest in an interdisciplinary education as well as academic excellence during their first two quarters at the university.
-Current UW students can apply to Interdisciplinary Honors via Second-Year Admission.
+- Each spring quarter, we accept applications from current first-year UW students and issue invitations to those who demonstrate interest in an interdisciplinary education as well as academic excellence during their first two quarters at the university.
+Current UW students can apply to Interdisciplinary Honors via Second-year Admissions.

-Second-Year Admission - Departmental Honors is an Honors option that students typically apply for when they enter a major.
-Departmental Honors is an excellent opportunity for deep disciplinary engagement, providing academic challenges and a scholarly community within your area of interest.
+Second-year Admission - Departmental Honors is an Honors option that students typically apply for when they enter a major.
+Departmental Honors is an excellent opportunity for deep disciplinary engagement, providing academic challenges and a scholarly community within your major area of interest.

 Departmental Honors - Any UW student may enroll in an Honors course on a space-available basis after the initial registration period each quarter.
 Additionally, some Honors courses are available to all students, regardless of participation in Interdisciplinary Honors.
-Enrollment in these courses depends entirely upon a student’s qualifications and aptitude in the subject matter.
+Enrollment in these courses depends on a student’s qualifications and aptitude in the subject matter.
 Honors chemistry, math, and physics are examples of these types of courses.
-Your general academic adviser can provide more information about these courses during your Advising & Orientation session, or feel free to contact the Honors Program for more information at that time.
+Your assigned UW academic adviser can provide more information about these courses during your Advising & Orientation session, or feel free to contact the Honors Program for more information after your A&O session.

 Honors Courses